melmzv/huwiwiQuartoThesis/README.md

 quarto render doc/paper.qmd
 mv doc/paper.pdf output
 rm -f doc/paper.ttt doc/paper.fff
-quarto render doc/presentation.qmd
-mv doc/presentation.pdf output
-rm -f doc/presentation.ttt doc/presentation.fff
 ```
-7. Eventually, you will be greeted with the two files in the `output` directory: "paper.pdf" and "presentation.pdf".
+7. Eventually, you will be greeted with the "paper.pdf" file in the `output` directory.
 You have successfully used an open science resource and reproduced the analysis.
 Congratulations! :rocket:

 ### Setting up for Reproducible Empirical Research